voxel51/fiftyone/docs/source/user_guide/app.rst

 you've added to your dataset.
 For example, if you computed :ref:`uniqueness <brain-image-uniqueness>` on your dataset, a histogram of uniqueness values will be displayed under the `Scalars` tab.

-The `Tags` tab shows the distribution of any :ref:`tags <using-tags>` that you've added to your dataset.

 .. image:: ../images/app/app-stats.gif
     :alt: app-stats